HyperWind/Zeesh/README.md

 <h2>autoexec.zsh</h2>

-autoexec.zsh is part of zeesh's core, everything in it is executed after loading the bundles.
+autoexec.zsh is part of zeesh's core, everything in it is executed after loading other components.
 It's mainly used to load the bundles and other configurations.
 Every autoexec.zsh file is personal, so they shuold remain on your machine.
 Also, zeesh doesn't arrive with a autoexec.zsh file, you should make one yourself.